 Partner, Ricoact.com LLC, Minneapolis, MN (2003 to 2008).

 - Co-counsel for plaintiff in Sterling State Bank v.
-Mittelstaedt, et al., Case No. 06-CV-3836 DWF / AJB, U.S. District Court – District of Minnesota; plaintiff’s RICO claim alleged that a bank officer and a commercial borrower conspired to defraud the bank of millions of dollars through the double-booking of collateral; case settled successfully.
+Mittelstaedt, et al., Case No. 06-CV-3836 DWF / AJB, U.S. District Court – District of Minnesota; plaintiff’s RICO claim alleged that a bank officer and a commercial borrower conspired to defraud the bank of millions of dollars through the double-booking of collateral; case settled to the satisfaction of client.

 - Co-counsel for plaintiff in Hickman, Coleman & Hughes, LLP v.
-Stephens, et al., Case No. 8:02-CV-1386-T-23 MSS, U.S. District Court – Middle District of Florida; plaintiff’s RICO claim alleged that its former partner conspired with his wife and ex-wife to defraud plaintiff of millions of dollars in legal fees through a double-billing scheme involving a client of the firm; case settled successfully.
+Stephens, et al., Case No. 8:02-CV-1386-T-23 MSS, U.S. District Court – Middle District of Florida; plaintiff’s RICO claim alleged that its former partner conspired with his wife and ex-wife to defraud plaintiff of millions of dollars in legal fees through a double-billing scheme involving a client of the firm; case settled to the satisfaction of client.

 - Co-counsel for defendant / counter-plaintiff in Shoreline Amphitheater Partners, L.P., et al. v.
-City of Mountain View, et al., Case No. 1-03-CV-000706, Superior Court of California – County of Santa Clara; the city’s RICO claim alleged that defendant’s fraudulent book-keeping methods deprived the city of revenue owed under management contract for a city-owned entertainment venue; the city’s RICO claim survived summary judgment; case settled successfully.
+City of Mountain View, et al., Case No. 1-03-CV-000706, Superior Court of California – County of Santa Clara; the city’s RICO claim alleged that defendant’s fraudulent book-keeping methods deprived the city of revenue owed under management contract for a city-owned entertainment venue; the city’s RICO claim survived summary judgment; case settled to the satisfaction of client.